The power of humor in a change process

 Paul van Bekkum

 Humour can be a powerful tool in a change process.
-It helps create an informal atmosphere and build a relationship with the people you worked with.
+It helps to create an informal atmosphere and build a relationship with the people you worked with.
 In this blog, Paul van Bekkum, one of the founders of Summiteers, explains why humor is so important.

 Humour puts things into perspective